 Individuals who have completed radiation safety training and will be working with radioactive materials (or X- rays) as authorized users or under the supervision of an authorized user will be issued TLD badges.
-They are required to complete the radiation badge request form, obtain signature of their supervisor and submit to the RSO.
-The form can be down loaded from EH&S website: Radiation Dosimeter Application.pdf
+The individual is required to complete the Radiation Dosimeter Assignment Form.
+Prior to applying for a TLD badge, Radiation Safety Training PT 1 and PT 2 must be completed.

 - What is procedure for ordering radioisotopes?